SRTLab/srt-cookbook/docs/how-to-articles/using-tshark-wireshark-to-analyse-srt-traffic.md

-# Using TShark & Wireshark to analyse SRT traffic
+# Using TShark & Wireshark to Analyse SRT Traffic

 Wireshark is a free and open-source packet analyzer.
 It is a very powerful tools to analyse network traffic, such as a connection.